intrinsical/tw-dnd/homebrew/mass_combat.md

 ## Mass Combat In Practice

 `TODO: Entire section needs to be re-written`
-The key difference between standard combat and mass combat is really in how damage is calculated.
-Also, keep track of the number of surviving combatants and the unit's damage factor using the following procedure:
+The only major difference between standard combat and mass combat is really in how damage is calculated.
+Note that as the mass combat encounter progresses and the number of combatants decreases, the unit's damage factor will decrease accordingly.

-__When a unit's hitpoints has been changed,__

-* Update the number of creatures remaining in the unit. `num_combatants = round(hp / max_hp * max_combatants)`
-* Look up the unit's new damage factor.

 ## Designing Mass Combat Encounters

-`TODO`
-In reality, this mass combat ruleset is just D&D 5e monster vs monster combat with some added mass combat dressing.
-The guidelines for creating combat encounters in Chapter 3 of the Dungeon Master's Guide, under "Creating a Combat Encounter" is also helpful for creating a mass combat encounter.
+In reality, this mass combat ruleset is just D&D 5e monster vs monster combat with some added dressing to make it feel like a mass combat encounter.
+Thus, the guidelines for creating combat encounters in Chapter 3 of the Dungeon Master's Guide, under "Creating a Combat Encounter" is also helpful for designing mass combat encounters.

 * __Determine Friendly Units.__ Create the friendly units that are under the player's control.
 * __Calculate Total XP of Friendly Units.__ Add up the unit XP for all friendly units in the encounter.
-** __Unit XP__.
+  * __Unit XP__.
 A unit's XP takes both the unit's creature type and size into consideration.
 To get the unit's XP value, multiply the XP value found in the creature statblock by the unit's `damage_factor`.
 * __Modify Total XP for Multiple Units.__ As the number of units increases, they become more dangerous.
 To take this into consideration, multiply __Total XP__ by the XP Multiplier found in the __Unit Multiplier Table__.
 * __Modify Total XP for  Encounter Difficulty.__ Determine the encounter's difficulty level.
 To adjust for encounter difficulty, multiply __Total XP__ with the XP Multiplier found in the __Encounter Difficulty Table__.

-With the calculated __Total XP__ value in hand, design the opposing units to match this calculated value.
+With the calculated __Total XP__ value in hand, the above steps can be repeated to design opposing units that match this calculated XP value.

 | Difficulty | XP Multiplier |
 |---|:---:|